Refer to the following sections when working in the

 folders (i.e. Banner Folders - FinAid, Finance, Student, HR; your college's department

 others have access to.
 These are the folders you used

 to access from your workstation using a mapped drive letter but now will

 be accessing only from inside the Protective Enclave:

-Before: Accessing Banner Folders using a mapped drive letter from workstation
+Before: Accessing Banner Folders using a mapped drive letter from

 After: Accessing Banner Folders from inside the Protective Enclave

 NOTE: You will only be able to see the folders that you have access to and these folders can only be accessed from within the Protective Enclave virtual desktop.

 both transfer non-DCL3 information out of the Protective

 Enclave and information into the Protective Enclave.
 It can